-- 1. Pre-professional Skills Test (Praxis I) or the Praxis Core Academic Skills for Educators test (Core) Students are required to take either the Praxis I or the Core tests and successfully pass all sections prior to full admission to professional education.
+- 1. Praxis Core Academic Skills for Educators test (Core)-Students are required to take the Core tests and successfully pass all sections prior to full admission to professional education.
 It is recommended this test be taken between completion of 32 and 64 credit hours of course work, either at a designated on-campus site or at a local testing center.
 Students are responsible for all test fees.
 Students may be permitted to retake one or more sections of the test and must pay all fees.
-Before retaking a test, a student should consult with an academic adviser for remedial assistance. - Ohio Assessments for Educators (beginning September 1, 2013) The state of Ohio has adopted a series of licensure tests that all teacher education students must satisfactorily complete in order to be recommended for licensure.
+Before retaking a test, a student should consult with an academic adviser for remedial assistance. - 2.
+Ohio Assessments for Educators The state of Ohio has adopted a series of licensure tests that all teacher education students must satisfactorily complete in order to be recommended for licensure.
 Tests are required in professional education and the subject content area(s).
 Students are required to register for these exams and to pay all testing fees.
 Information about tests, testing dates and location, test preparation, and passing scores may be found in the Office of Student Services and in the departmental offices. - 3.
 Other Performance assessments will be used throughout the program to evaluate students' performance and to provide information on the quality of the program.